oracle/terraform-provider-oci/website/docs/d/database_database.html.markdown

 	* `cdb_default` - Host name based CDB Connection String.
 	* `cdb_ip_default` - IP based CDB Connection String.
 * `data_guard_group` - Details of Data Guard setup that the given database is part of.
 Also includes information about databases part of this Data Guard group and properties for their Data Guard configuration.
+	* `managed_auto_fail_over_readiness` - Specifies readiness of Managed Automatic failover.
 	* `members` - List of Data Guard members, representing each database that is part of Data Guard.
 		* `apply_lag` - The lag time between updates to the primary database and application of the redo data on the standby database, as computed by the reporting database.
 Example: `1 second`
 		* `apply_rate` - The rate at which redo logs are synced between the associated databases.
 Example: `102.96 MByte/s`
 		* `data_loss_exposure` - The Data loss exposure is the redo transport lag between the primary and standby databases.
 Example: `2 seconds`
 		* `database_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Database.
 		* `db_system_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the DB system, Cloud VM cluster or VM cluster.
 		* `failover_readiness` - The failover readiness status of the Data Guard member.
+HEALTHY_AND_NOT_ROLECHANGE_TARGET - Indicates that the respective standby member is healthy  but not currently designated to take failover, when auto failover is enabled.
 		* `failover_readiness_message` - The message explaining failover readiness status.
 Example: `This standby database is not failover ready.`
+		* `failover_targets` - Specifies the `DB_UNIQUE_NAME` of the data guard group member databases.
 		* `is_active_data_guard_enabled` - True if active Data Guard is enabled.
+		* `managed_auto_failover` - The state of managed auto failover.
 		* `role` - The role of the reporting database in this Data Guard association.
 		* `switchover_readiness` - The switchover readiness status of the Data Guard member.
+			* HEALTHY_AND_NOT_ROLECHANGE_TARGET - Indicates that the respective standby member is healthy  but not currently designated to take switchover, when auto failover is enabled.
 		* `switchover_readiness_message` - The message explaining switchover readiness status.
 Example: `Address failed checks to avoid extended downtime.`
 		* `time_updated` - The date and time when the last successful Data Guard refresh occurred.
 		* `transport_lag` - The rate at which redo logs are transported between the associated databases.
 Example: `1 second`